Paul Collins (musician): Biography

 In March 2008, Paul Collins released Ribbon of Gold as the follow-up to 2005's critically acclaimed Flying High.
 This album contains several songs the band performs live in concert, including Falling in Love With Her, I Still Want You, Big Pop Song and She Doesn't Want To Hang Around With You.

+In June 2008 Paul Collins moved back to his native New York City where he currently resides.

 In 2009, Paul Collins released a fictional autobiography, entitled Mi madre, mi mentor y yo, in addition to writing a humour filled fictional autobiography 8 Million Stories: Pete The Fly.
-Copies of which seem nearly impossible to find.Paul Collins' Beat next release will be a split 7-inch with the Italian powerpop band Radio Days.
+Copies of which seem nearly impossible to find.
+Paul Collins' Beat next release will be a split 7-inch with the Italian powerpop band Radio Days.
 The split will be released by the Italian label Surfin Ki Records in March 2010, followed by a full-length album released by Alive Naturalsound in Fall 2010.

 In 2012 Paul Collins recorded a version of "Here Comes That Rainy Day Feeling Again" for a fund raising cd titled "Super Hits of the Seventies" for radio station WFMU.

 Green Day and Broadway musical cover a Paul Collins song

-In 2011, the American punk rock band Green Day launched the American Idiot Broadway Musical Production.
-Each night included a live rendition of the song "Walking Out on Love," which was written by Paul Collins.
+In 2010, the American punk rock band Green Day launched the American Idiot Broadway Musical Production.
+Beginning when Theo Stockman departed the show (he and frontman Billie Joe Armstrong were both fans), a live rendition of the song "Walking Out on Love" would regularly be performed during the curtain call, which was written by Paul Collins.
 The song was previously recorded by Collins' groups The Beat, The Nerves and The Breakaways.
-Green Day frontman Billie Joe Armstrong is a fan of the song, which may appear on a future studio album by Green Day.
 To celebrate the success of the musical, The Paul Collins Beat joined Green Day onstage for live performances in New York.